stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 Where `param2` ends up is basically random (based on the method name being called), instead of being consistent.

-In contrast, indent-by-one handles all of these; nice diffs, no wasted space, and wrapping is consistent.
+In contrast, indent-by-one handles all of these: nice diffs, no wasted space, and wrapping is consistent.

 Indent-by-two for method declarations
 =====================================